SosaWISE/meteor-typescript-libs/README.md

     <https://github.com/meteor-typescript/meteor-typescript-libs>

 2. Install the [Typescript compiler for Meteor](https://github.com/meteor-typescript/meteor-typescript-compiler) or an [IDE which can transpile TypeScript to JavaScript](#transpiling-typescript).

+### Setup (Windows)
+1. Typed definitions will be present following a fresh build of meteor at the path:     `<project_root>/.meteor/local/build/programs/server/assets/packages/meteortypescript_typescript-libs/definitions`

+    If the definitions can't be found within the .meteor directory, you will have to manually pull down the definitions from github and add them to your project:

+    *Alternatively*, you may find using [tsd](http://definitelytyped.org/tsd/) more flexible than adding typings via meteor.
+Typings for meteor-typescript files are availble via the command:

+        tsd install meteor --save

+2. A symbolic link may be created for this directory via the cmd:

+     mklink /d .typings .meteor/local/build/programs/server/assets/packages/meteortypescript_typescript-libs/definitions

+### Compiler and Referencing
+1. Install the [Typescript compiler for Meteor](https://github.com/meteor-typescript/meteor-typescript-compiler) or an [IDE which can transpile TypeScript to JavaScript](#transpiling-typescript)
-3. From the typescript files, add references.
+2. From the typescript files, add references.
 Reference the definition files with a single line:

         /// <reference path=".typescript/package_defs/all-definitions.d.ts" />  (substitute path in your project)